Incidence geometries with trialities coming from maps with Wilson trialities: Definitions and notation

 The monodromy group of the map is the permutation group on the flags induced by $\Gamma$.
 The map is reflexible if and only if its monodromy group is isomorphic to its automorphism group \cite{JoJoWo2008}.

 Wilson introduced in~\cite{Wilson1979} a group $\Sigma\cong S_3$ of six operations on reflexible maps, generated by the duality operation $D$ that transposes vertices and faces, and the Petrie duality $P$ that transposes faces and Petrie polygons.
-He pointed out that the Petrie duality is not a closed operator on maps that are not reflexible { and this is why we restrict ourselves to reflexible maps in this paper}.
-Jones and Thornton showed that the group $\Sigma$ is the outer automorphism group ${\rm Out}(\Gamma)={\rm Aut}(\Gamma)/{\rm Inn}(\Gamma)\cong S_3$ \cite{JoTh1983}.
-Any reflexible map $\mathcal M$ is obtained as a quotient of $\Gamma$ by a normal subgroup $N$
+He pointed out that the Petrie duality is not a closed operator on maps that are not reflexible.
+Recently, the action of $\Sigma$ on non-reflexive maps has also received attention, see for example \cite{AbEl2022}.